Lazhari/python-protocol-buffer-example/README.md

-# Protocol buffer using python
+# Protocol buffers using python

-A simple case for using protocol buffer with python.
+A simple case for using protocol buffers with python.

 ## Requirements